FAQs

 A source water assessment for our supply was completed by the Illinois Environmental Protection Agency (IEPA).
 The IEPA determined that the source water was not susceptible to contamination.
 This determination was based upon a number of criteria including a 1993 well site survey, reviews of water sample analyses and available hydrogeologic data on the wells.
 A copy of this source water assessment is available at the Public Works facility at 302 Slocum Lake Road.

-Although vinyl chloride has been detected in some private homeowner wells in our area, vinyl chloride has never been detected in any of the wells serving our public water supply.
-The Village has taken the proactive step of increasing the monitoring frequency for this parameter beyond what the Illinois Environmental Protection Agency (IEPA) requires.
+Prior to the Village receiving Lake Michigan water as our drinking water source, vinyl chloride has(d) been detected in some private homeowner wells in our area.
+Vinyl chloride has never been detected in any of the Village owned wells serving our public water supply.
+The Village may utilize well water supply as an emergency backup resource in the event of a service interruption with CLCJAWA.

 An average person uses 123 gallons of water daily.
 Typical water use for showers is 15-30 gallons, brushing teeth (with water running) 1-2 gallons, shaving (with water running) 10-15 gallons, washing dishes by hand 20 gallons, washing dishes in a dishwasher 9-12 gallons, flushing toilet 1-5 gallons.